-- Exams: You must complete the exams yourself, without any external help or communication. - Written assignments: Your written assignments, including discussion posts, should be your own original work.
+- Exams: You must complete the exams yourself, without any external help or communication. - Written assignments: Your written assignments should be your own original work.
 You are allowed to discuss with your peers and work together on the assignments.
 However, the submission must be written in your own words. - Reusing past work: In general, you are prohibited in university courses from turning in work from a past class to your current class, even if you modify it.
-If you want to build on past research or revisit a topic you've explored in previous courses, please discuss the situation with me. - Falsifying research or results: All research you will conduct in this course is intended to be a learning experience; you should never feel tempted to make your results or your library research look more successful than it was.
+If you want to build on past research or revisit a topic you've explored in previous courses, please discuss the situation with me.